zeankundev/ThinkJava/README.md

 </br>
 :heavy_check_mark: Greeting text at start page according to date and time set on PC.
 <br>
 :heavy_check_mark: Build version at start page.
-You can now contact the developer or report any error that requires your build version.
+You can now contact the developer or report any error that requires your build version such as bug fix submission and etc.
 <br>
 :speech_balloon: Feedbacks are welcome by filling this [Google Form here.](https://forms.gle/V8GF3tsW4jnztFKF6)